vadikko2/python-cqrs-mkdocs/docs/saga/recovery.md

 - **Persistent State** — Saved after each step
 - **Recovery Mechanism** — Interrupted sagas can be resumed
+- **Recovery Attempts** — Each saga has a `recovery_attempts` counter; it is incremented automatically when recovery fails, so you can limit retries and exclude sagas that exceed `max_recovery_attempts`
 - **Compensation Guarantee** — Failed sagas are always compensated
 - **Terminal States** — All sagas eventually reach COMPLETED or FAILED